jrhea/qbc/README.md

 Config:
 > Add /var/folders to Preferences > File Sharing

 ## Binaries

 On a Mac machine, install required binaries for all projects:

-`$> brew install berkeley-db leveldb libsodium maven haskell-stack`
+`$> brew install berkeley-db leveldb libsodium maven haskell-stack go node`

-Install the Glasgow Haskell Compiler:
+You will also need java: `brew cask install java`

-`stack setup`
+Install the Glasgow Haskell Compiler: `stack setup`

 # Building